-Note: Children under 19 who are eligible at the applicable FPL already receive 12 months continuous eligibility under the Medicaid State plan.
+Note: Children under 19 who are eligible at the applicable FPL already receive 12 months continuous eligibility under the Medicaid state plan.

-- ii.
-Exceptions.
-Notwithstanding subparagraph i, if any of the following circumstances occur during an individual's 12-month continuous eligibility period, the individual's Medicaid or FHPlus eligibility shall be terminated: - i.
+- i.
 The individual cannot be located; - ii.
 The individual is no longer a New York State resident; - iii.
 The individual requests termination of eligibility; - iv.
 The individual dies; - v.
-The individual fails to provide or cooperate in obtaining a Social Security number if otherwise required; - vi.
+The individual fails to provide, or cooperate in obtaining, a Social Security number if otherwise required; - vi.
 The individual provided an incorrect or fraudulent Social Security number; - vii.
 The individual was determined eligible for Medicaid in error; - viii.
-The individual is receiving treatment in a setting where Medicaid eligibility is not available (e.g. institution for mental disease); - ix.
-The individual is in receipt of long term care services; - x.
+The individual is receiving treatment in a setting where Medicaid eligibility is not available (e.g., institution for mental disease); - ix.
+The individual is in receipt of long-term care services; - x.
 The individual is receiving care, services, or supplies under a section 1915 waiver program; - xi.
 The individual was previously otherwise qualified for emergency medical assistance benefits only, based on immigration status, but is no longer qualified because the emergency has been resolved; - xii.
-The individual fails to provide the documentation of citizenship or immigration status required under Federal law; or - xiii.
+The individual fails to provide the documentation of citizenship or immigration status required under federal law; or - xiii.
 The individual is incarcerated. - 20.
-Individuals enrolled in MMC.
+Individuals enrolled in MMMC.
 Table 2 below lists the groups of individuals who receive Medicaid benefits through the Medicaid managed care component of the Demonstration, as well as the relevant expenditure reporting category (demonstration population) for each.

-Table 2: Medicaid Managed Care Program
+Table 2: Mainstream Medicaid Managed Care Program

-State Plan Mandatory and FPL and/or other qualifying Expenditure and --
+State Plan Mandatory and Optional Groups FPL and/or Other Qualifying Criteria Expenditure and Eligibility Group Reporting Pregnant Women Income up to 200% Demonstration Population 2/ TANF Adult Children under age 1 Income up to 200% Demonstration Population 1/ TANF Child Children 1 through 5 Income up to 133% Demonstration Population 1/ TANF Child Children 6 through 18 Income up to 133% Demonstration Population 1/ TANF Child Children 19-20 Income at or below the monthly income standard (determined annually) Demonstration Population 1/ TANF Child Parents and Caretaker Relatives Income at or below the monthly income standard Demonstration Population 2/ TANF Adult

-Optional Groups criteria Eligibility Group Reporting Pregnant women Income up to 200% Demonstration Population 2/ TANF Adult Children under age 1 Income up to 200% Demonstration Population 1/ TANF Child Children 1 through 5 Income up to 133% Demonstration Population 1/ TANF Child Children 6 through 18 Income up to 133% Demonstration Population 1/ TANF Child Children 19-20 Income at or below the monthly income standard (determined annually) Demonstration Population 1/ TANF Child Parents and caretaker relatives Income at or below the monthly income standard (determined annually) Demonstration Population 2/ TANF Adult Demonstration Eligible Groups FPL and/or other qualifying criteria Expenditure and Eligibility Group Reporting Adults who were recipients of or eligible for Safety Net cash assistance but are otherwise ineligible for Medicaid Income based on Statewide standard of need (determined annually) Demonstration Population 5/ Safety Net Adults
+(determined annually) FPL and/or Other Expenditure and Demonstration Eligible Groups Qualifying Criteria Eligibility Group Reporting Safety Net Adults Income based on statewide standard of need (determined annually) Demonstration Population 5/ Safety Net Adults